wp-plugins/social-linkz/readme.txt

 You can choose the buttons to be displayed.

+= Localizations =

+* Espagnol/Argentina translation (by GianFrancoAlarcn)
+* Turk translation (by Hseyinzkan)
+* French translation (by me)
+* Croatian translation (by nikola)

+= Features of the framework =

+This plugin use SL framework.

+You may translate this plugin with an embedded feature which is very easy to use by any end-users (without any external tools / knowledge).

+You may also create a new plugin.
+You will download, from the plugin, an "hello World" plugin: You just have to fill the blank and follow the comments.

+Moreover, all the plugins developped with this framework is able to use astonishing tools, such as :

+* embedded SVN client (subversion) to easily commit/update the plugin in wordpress.org repository ;
+* detailled documentation of all available classes and methodes ;
+* updating the core with a single click ;
+* etc.

 == Installation ==

 1. Upload this folder to your plugin directory (for instance '/wp-content/plugins/')